 Our all-terrain sandals are “luggy” for a reason: To give you better grip on the trail and while navigating rocky streams.
 After active use, give those lugs a quick scrub with a bristled brush to keep them clear and ready for the next adventure.

 Leather sandals should be conditioned periodically.
 Many people think of leather care when it comes to boots, but sandals are exposed to all the same elements (just warmer) and need just as much love.
 Our Garage staff recommends oiling the leather upper of your sandals once in a while.
-We carry the Otter Wax Leather Care Kit in the Portland Garage, and it can be found online at www.otterwax.com/products/leather-care-kit.
+(We like the Otter Wax Leather Care Kit.)

 Throw towels into the laundry with your sandals.
 When machine-washing water sandals, add a couple of towels to the load to cushion the shoes and reduce noise.